Skip to main content

 5. Nanobot

 Nanobot is the lightest Hermes alternative on this list, weighing in at around 4,000 lines of code.
-Over 42,600 GitHub stars (8,000 of those in the first four days after release) show the demand for minimal setups is real.
+Over 44,100 GitHub stars (as of June 2026, 8,000 of those in the first four days after release) show the demand for minimal setups is real.

 Despite the compact footprint, Nanobot supports the most important agent patterns: tool calling via MCP, retrieval-augmented generation, and multi-channel communication.
 What's missing are the more exotic features that few teams actually use in practice.
 For teams that need a minimal footprint and want to skip the container overhead, Nanobot is the first choice.